telerik/kendo-react-buttons/docs/button/api.md

 #### togglable `Boolean`

-Provides visual styling indicating if the Button is clicked.
-By default, `togglable` is set to `true`.
+Provides visual styling indicating if the Button is active.
+By default, `togglable` is set to `false`.

 ## Handle Events